Sinnisterly/Random-Key-duplicator-troll/README.md

   - Otherwise, allows the key press to pass through.

 - **on_release(key):**
-  - If the `ESC` or `END` key is released, stops the keyboard listener.
+  - If the `END` key is released, stops the keyboard listener.

 - **Keyboard Listener:**
-  - Runs in the background, continuously listening for key presses and releases until the `ESC` or `END` key is pressed.
+  - Runs in the background, continuously listening for key presses and releases until the `END` key is pressed.

 ## Installation
 All of these operations are done via COMMAND PROMPT (Ran as administrator)